GudniNatan/py-sweeper/README.md

 This project requires both python 3.6+ and pygame.
 You can install pygame it with:<br>
 `pip install pygame`

+Dont want to install python?
+Can't handle the hassle of pip?
+Dont worry!
+Just visit the [releases tab](https://github.com/GudniNatan/py-sweeper/releases), and download the latest windows build of py-sweeper!

 ## Usage

 Run `main.py` in the project directory!